Salih-Ouch/Salih-Ouch.github.io/_teaching/Teaching1.md

 ---
 title: "Première expérience d’enseignement à l’Université de Technologie de Compiègne – Année universitaire 2024–2025 (Deuxième semestre)"
 collection: teaching
-type: "Undergraduate course"
+type: "Cliquez sur cet élément pour consulter la description détaillée"
 permalink: /teaching/2014-spring-teaching-1
-location: "Cliquez sur cet élément pour consulter la description détaillée"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.